-Nova Southeastern University operates four campuses in the Miami to Fort Lauderdale area - the Fort Lauderdale/Davie campus, the East Campus in Fort Lauderdale, the North Miami Beach Campus, and the Oceanographic Campus in Dania Beach.
-The university also has campuses in the Florida cities of Miami (Kendall), Jacksonville, Orlando, Tampa Bay, Fort Myers, Miramar, Palm Beach, and San Juan, Puerto Rico.
-The Fort Lauderdale/Davie campus is the central location for most of NSU's colleges, with state of-the-art classrooms, laboratories, patient simulation facilities, auditoriums, and computer centers.
-For a full overview of NSU's campuses and facilities, refer to the Fact Book at https://www.nova.edu/publications/factbook/2018/4/.
+Nova Southeastern University operates four campuses in the Miami to Fort Lauderdale area-the Fort Lauderdale/Davie campus, the East Campus in Fort Lauderdale, the North Miami Beach Campus, and the Oceanographic Campus in Dania Beach.
+The university also has campuses in the Florida cities of Miami (Kendall), Jacksonville, Orlando, Tampa Bay, Fort Myers, Miramar, and Palm Beach, and in San Juan, Puerto Rico.
+In August 2019, NSU will open the new Tampa Bay Regional Campus in Clearwater, featuring a 325,000 square-foot, state-of-the-art facility.
+The campus also includes a new branch site for NSU's Dr. Kiran C. Patel College of Osteopathic Medicine.
+All existing programs and services in Tampa will move to the new location before the Fall 2019 semester.